Methods Perceptual Style – Structuring collaboration through clarity, consistency, and shared goals

 • Contribute dependably and consistently to group success.

-When you lean into your strengths, collaboration becomes less about managing chaos and more about building reliable systems for success.
+When you lean into your strengths, collaboration becomes less about dealing with chaos and more about building reliable systems for success.

 Take Action: Discover Your Perceptual Style